Skip advert

 Should you buy a Polestar 3?

 The Polestar 3 is a great electric SUV that offers a well-built, premium interior, lots of equipment, and a comfortable ride.
-Its range is very impressive thanks to a large battery, too, and we think it looks unlike a lot of other cars on the market at the moment, which will appeal to buyers after something a little more left-field compared to a BMW iX or Mercedes EQE SUV.
+Its range is very impressive thanks to a large battery, too, and we think it looks unlike a lot of other cars on the market at the moment, which will appeal to buyers after something a little more left-field compared to the Audi Q6 e-tron, BMW iX or Mercedes EQE SUV.

 The problems arise when it comes to the driving experience which Polestar insisted would feel sporty.
-Despite the car’s high power output in standard and Performance Pack guise, it just couldn’t shake the feel of a large and heavy SUV.
+Despite the car’s high power output in standard and Performance Pack guise, it still feels like a large and heavy SUV with a serious turn of speed.
 That means it doesn’t quite differentiate itself from the Volvo EX90 in terms of a USP, although a cheaper list price does make the Polestar 3 slightly more accessible (although it’s still an expensive car).

-On that basis, we think it would make more sense to wait for the cheaper single-motor version of the Polestar 3 to arrive, given that the dual-motor variants that launch first fail to offer much in the way of sportiness.
+On that basis, the more affordable single-motor version of the Polestar 3 offers the best value, given that the dual-motor variants that launched first fail to offer much in the way of sportiness.

 What is the best Polestar 3 for low running costs?